jglukasik/dotfiles/README.md

 Personal dotfiles of Joseph Lukasik

-All the dotfiles stay in this folder, and symlinks are created where the programs will be expecting them.
-Run `./install.sh` to create them.
+All the dotfiles are in the `configs/` directory.

-If you are cloning this repo after a chromebook powerwash, run `./chromebook-install.sh` to install all the packages that you need.
+Are you setting up a chromebook?
+Run `./chromebook_install.sh` to install some packages with apt-get, and add symlinks for {vim,bash}rc's, x stuff, i3 stuff, and the master tmux config.

+Are you setting up server?
+Run `server_install.sh` to add symlinks for {vim,bash}rc's.

+Adding a `-f` flag to both scripts will force the creation of symlinks, to overwrite any current configurations.